dmithamo/timelineapi/README.md

-# the-timeline-api
+# timelineapi

-A CRUD API Built with Go and a Sprinkle of Blood.
-And Sweat.
-Yea.
-Tears too
+An api that exposes CRUD functionality - built with Go and a sprinkle of blood and a sprinkle of sweat and a sprinkle of tears.